ropenttd/suds/README.txt

  These commands can also be called with channel or serverID as parameter.
 This can be handy when you want to command a server from a different channel or from private message.
- Commands marked with (*) require being opped or trusted (depending on allowOps).
+ Commands marked with * require being opped or trusted (depending on allowOps).
+ Commands marked with ^ only work if the server's local setting is True.

 Todo:
  screenshots
  password rotation
- file-based stuff (updating/starting openttd etc)
+ file-based stuff (updating openttd etc)